atreyasha/spp-explainability/docs/develop.md

             1.  figures must be manually put together later directly in latex

+            2.  label the states consistently with \"q\" instead of only numbers

-            2.  legend in neurons can be shifted below, perhaps to have just one copy for all neurons shown
+            3.  legend in neurons can be shifted below, perhaps to have just one copy for all neurons shown

-            3.  tweak relative importances between neurons as well, if this is of use otherwise drop it -\> need to add color to legend or otherwise fixed size with color gradient
+            4.  tweak relative importances between neurons as well, if this is of use otherwise drop it -\> need to add color to legend or otherwise fixed size with color gradient

+            5.  consider adding subscripts to states

 3. Discussion